 The excellent songs on the first side set up a wonderful mood, and the lesser songs on the second side perpetuate that, even if they don’t stand out as individual pieces.
 It’s a sign of Van Morrison’s stature as an artist that he can produce two fine consecutive albums with such different focuses.

 His Band And The Street Choir

 Only a couple of the tunes from His Band And The Street Choir stick with me.
-Opener ‘Domino’ is a horn infused R&B song that’s still Van Morrison’s biggest hit in the US.
+Opener ‘Domino’ is a horn-infused R&B song that’s still Van Morrison’s biggest hit in the US.
 And the closer ‘Street Choir’ has a big memorable chorus (“Why did you leave America?”) and more dramatic tension than the rest of the album.
-The remainder of Street Choir is all second tier Van Morrison, often with less interesting lyrics than his best work.
+The remainder of Street Choir is largely second-tier Van Morrison, often with less interesting lyrics than his best work.

 There’s enough of Van Morrison’s enjoyable early sound to make His Band And The Street Choir interesting to fans, but it’s easily one of his weaker albums in his early solo career.

 Like many of his compatriots before him, Van Morrison relocated to America, although in his case it was due to a woman rather than a potato famine.
 While Van Morrison had lived in the U.S.A. since the start of his solo career, Tupelo Honey’s country textures make for his most American sounding album.
 Living in Woodstock, Van Morrison was living close to The Band, and they’re perhaps one influence on the rootsy sound here.